SpencerDeMera/SpencerDeMera/README.md

 ### I'm a 4th year CompSci Student at Cal State Fullerton!

-- 🔭 I’m currently working on a react-native based weather app
+- 🔭 I’m currently working on logic gate based CPU
-- 🌾 I'm currently teaching myself react-native development
 - 💻 I'm looking to become a Software Engineering intern
 - 📸 2022 Goals: Become a software engineering intern and focus on personal projects
 - 😁 Pronouns: he/him